 The forces of a car accident are enormous.
-When these forces act upon the human body, it can often cause damage in subtle ways.
-Car accident injury victims may notice delayed problems or mysterious symptoms, including jaw or ear pain.
+When these forces act upon the human body, they can often cause damage in subtle ways.
+Car accident injury victims may notice delayed problems or mysterious symptoms, including jaw pain or ear pain.

 All of this impact force can cause unexpected symptoms.
 Accident victims can have injuries to their head or neck that manifest in strange ways.
 Some of the most frequent of these unexpected side effects can include nagging jaw pain, difficulty chewing, ringing in the ears, difficulty hearing, or pain located around their inner ear.

-Symptoms of jaw and ear pain after an accident can indicate more serious problems.
-Accident victims should always get a full medical examination as soon as possible to detect potential traumatic brain injuries or other major medical issues.
+After an accident, jaw pain and ear pain symptoms can indicate more severe problems.
+Accident victims should always get a complete medical examination as soon as possible to detect potential traumatic brain injuries or other major medical issues.

 Why Your Jaw Might Hurt After a Car Accident

-Your skull only has one major moving part: your jaw, or “mandible.”
-The true size of the jaw goes well beyond your chin.
-Its hinges attach it to your cranium just in front of your outer ear.
-This mechanism is pretty complex, allowing you to move in a broad range of motions and exert a huge amount of force when biting or chewing.
+Your skull only has one major moving part: your jaw or “mandible.”
+The actual size of the jaw goes well beyond your chin, and its hinges attach it to your skull just before your outer ear.
+This mechanism is pretty complex, allowing you to move in a broad range of motions and exert a considerable amount of force when biting or chewing.

 Because jaw muscles can do so many things, they are delicate in some ways.
-When they are put under stress, the functions we take for granted when we eat, talk, or even just sleep can be disrupted.
+When the muscles are under stress, the functions we take for granted when eating, talking, or even just sleeping can be disrupted.

 When the muscles or ligaments around your jaw have issues, doctors call it a “temporomandibular” or “TMJ” disorder, named after the specific joint that connects your jaw to the rest of your skull.